Honesty does something interesting to people. It shows you care more about what’s important. Them.

 Here’s the thing about the people who choose not to be your customers.
 If they’re the least likely to buy, they’re the most likely to be dissatisfied.
 Wouldn’t you rather attract customers looking for reasons to be satisfied?

 A weakness you know which might make a difference?
 The one you glossed over or decided not to expose?
 It’s the thing that would have made people pass you by.
 Congratulations!
 You got them to stick around.
 Now you’ve got to deal with what you weren’t honest about.

-I would prefer for you to know, for example, that I am not a good choice to help you with sports-related storytelling.
+For example, I would prefer for you to know that I am not a good choice to help you with sports-related storytelling.
 Think what you like.
-I don’t care for football, or baseball, or basketball.
+I don’t care about football, baseball, or basketball.
 If you’re passionate about sports, wouldn’t you rather know this about me?

-When I was actively searching for additional Help Me Say It clients, I sometimes would tell a prospect I can’t help them.
-It’s painful.
-Who likes losing a sale?
+When I was actively searching for additional Help Me Say It clients, I sometimes would tell a prospect I couldn’t help them.
+It was painful.
+Who enjoys losing a sale?
 But it really is the best policy.
 Being honest about being beneficial allowed me to focus on helping my clients win at storytelling.